Young-ook/data-lab-on-wsl/README.md

 #### Run Airflow Standalone
 Run `airflow standalone` command to initialize the database, creates a user, and starts all components at once.
 The PID file for the webserver will be stored in `$AIRFLOW_HOME/airflow-webserver.pid` or in `/run/airflow/webserver.pid` if started by systemd.

+> [!NOTE]
+> This local system is simple and easy to use for testing or practice, but we recommend enable security, governance, monitoring, reverse proxing, persistent backend and more for use in production.

 If you want to run the individual parts of Airflow manually rather than using the all-in-one standalone command, you can instead run:
 ```
 airflow db migrate